malixsys/Spreedly.Net/README.md

 Spreedly.Net
 ============

-AN library to encapsulate simple usage of SpreedlyCore.com's API
+A library to encapsulate simple usage of SpreedlyCore.com's API